rakesh-gupta29/laravel/README.md

 -   assigning one middleware to a group of routes
 -   withoutMiddleware function helps to exclude the middleware from a group.
 -   multiple middlewares can be grouped together and applied at once. e.g. web and api middleware groups.
 -   to determine the order in which they are executed, we can decide their priority in an array called middlewarePriority in kernel file.
--   passing additional parameter to the middlewares.
+-   passing additional parameter to the middlewares and then retreiving them in the controller functions

+### CSRF Protection

+Includes sending actions (ususally form actions) from a bad website to a good one - with data relevant to good ones.